Things are getting out of hand.

 - Lacking necessary processes and systems

-On the flip side, with HR software systems able to automate tasks like payroll runs and time tracking, and external agencies able to take on outsourced needs like recruiting, a dedicated HR employee may not be needed until you have well over 200 employees.
+That’s why small businesses often go without an HR team as well.
+Plus, HR software systems automate tasks like payroll runs and time tracking, while external agencies can handle outsourced needs like recruiting.
+Sometimes, small business may not need a dedicated HR employee until they have well over 200 employees.

 How To Optimize Your Structure in the Beginning

-When it’s time to hire your second HR employee, you generally have two options for how you’re going to structure your burgeoning HR department.
+You’ve grown past 100 employees and your HR generalist/staff is finding it tough to balance everything on their own.
+It’s time to hire your second HR employee.
+This gives you generally two options to structure your burgeoning HR department.

 1. Hire an HR assistant.
 In this scenario, you become the head of HR to handle strategic needs, such as employee relations and performance management.
 The newly hired HR assistant handles administrative tasks like managing the HRIS, filing paperwork and posting job ads.

 Mikaela Kiner believes that this structure could boost your efficiency.
 An HR assistant would allow the manager to offload some of the administrative work.
 This way, the manager would focus only on strategic efforts and not waste up to 50 percent of their time on repetitive tasks.